qaohv/simple-local-transcriber/README.md

 # Simple Local Transcriber

-Simple local transcribe (slt) is a CLI tool to transcribe videos from youtube to Russian language.
+Simple local transcribe (slt) is a CLI tool to transcribe videos / audios to Russian language.

 ## Prerequisites